-The \$6.4 million net decrease in total long-term recourse debt results from a decrease in equipment leases of \$9.0 million, partially offset by an increase in equipment financing of \$1.4 million and convertible debentures of \$1.2 million related to the accretion of notional interest.
+The \$81.6 million net decrease in total long-term recourse debt results from a decrease in equipment leases of \$53.1 million and equipment financing of \$31.0 million primarily as a result of the sale of ATE in the second quarter of 2023, partially offset by an increase in convertible debentures of \$2.5 million related to the accretion of notional interest.

 The \$379.0 million decrease in long-term non-recourse project debt all relates to the financing of the Bermuda International Airport Redevelopment Project.
-As a result of a recently announced agreement to sell a 49.9% interest in the Bermuda International Airport concessionaire, all long-term non-recourse project debt of this project has been included in "liabilities of disposal groups classified as held for sale" in the March 31, 2023 interim condensed consolidated financial statements (See Section 5 "Recent Developments" of this MD&A and Note 10 "Disposal Groups Classified As Held For Sale" to the March 31, 2023 interim condensed consolidated financial statements).
+As a result of a recently announced agreement to sell a 49.9% interest in the Bermuda International Airport concessionaire, all long-term non-recourse project debt of this project has been included in "liabilities of disposal group classified as held for sale" in the June 30, 2023 interim condensed consolidated financial statements (See Section 5 "Recent Developments" of this MD&A and Note 10 "Disposal Group Classified As Held For Sale" to the June 30, 2023 interim condensed consolidated financial statements).

-At March 31, 2023, Aecon had a committed revolving credit facility of \$600 million, of which \$240 million was drawn and \$10 million utilized for letters of credit.
-At March 31, 2023, cash drawings under the revolving credit facility bear interest at rates between prime and prime plus 1.85% per annum.
-The revolving credit facility, when combined with an additional \$900 million performance security guarantee facility to support letters of credit provided by Export Development Canada, brings Aecon's committed credit facilities for working capital and letter of credit requirements to a total of \$1,500 million.
+At June 30, 2023, Aecon had a committed revolving credit facility of \$600 million, of which \$188 million was drawn and \$11 million utilized for letters of credit.
+At June 30, 2023, cash drawings under the revolving credit facility bear interest at rates between prime and prime plus 1.85% per annum.
+The revolving credit facility, when combined with an additional \$900 million performance security guarantee facility to support letters of credit provided by Export Development Canada ("EDC"), brings Aecon's committed credit facilities for working capital and letter of credit requirements to a total of \$1,500 million.
+On June 30, 2023, the EDC facility was extended to June 30, 2025.
 On December 31, 2023, convertible debentures with a face value of \$184 million will mature.
 The Company has no other debt or working capital credit facility maturities in 2023, except equipment and property loans and leases in the normal course.
-At March 31, 2023, Aecon was in compliance with all debt covenants related to its credit facility.
+At June 30, 2023, Aecon was in compliance with all debt covenants related to its credit facility.

 Aecon's financial position, liquidity and capital resources are subject to the risks and uncertainties described in Section 10.2 "Contingencies" of this MD&A regarding certain pending legal proceedings to which Aecon is a party.
 Aecon and its joint venture partners also continue to advance negotiations and work towards resolution of claims for additional costs related to the four fixed price legacy projects, and in conjunction strengthen the Company's balance sheet through reducing working capital related to these projects.
-While the Company believes each relevant joint venture has a strong claim to recover at least a substantial portion of these costs, the ultimate outcome of these matters cannot be predicted at this time (see Section 13 "Risk Factors": "Certain Fixed Price Legacy Projects" of the Company's 2022 Annual MD&A).
+While the Company believes each relevant joint venture has a strong claim to recover at least a substantial portion of these costs, the ultimate outcome of these matters cannot be predicted at this time (see Section 13 "Risk Factors": "Certain

+Fixed Price Legacy Projects" of the Company's 2022 Annual MD&A).
 Aecon's operations also remain subject to uncertainties related to the unpredictability of future potential impacts related to global economic conditions, notably from supply chain disruptions, inflation related to labour and materials, and availability of labour (see Section 5 "Recent Developments" of this MD&A).
 As such, while the Company remains subject to risks which individually or in the aggregate, could result in material impacts to Aecon's earnings, cash flow, liquidity and financial position, the Company believes that its current liquidity position, including its cash position, unused credit capacity, and cash generated from its operations, is sufficient to fund its operations.